Our Score View looks simple, but is loaded with powerful tools that make working with sheet music easier.

 Toolbar in Full Screen: Toggle on to see your Working Tools and Navigation Pane at the bottom of your Full Screen view.

-Transpose: You can instantly transpose Digital Scores up to 12 steps up or down from their original version.
+Transpose: You can instantly transpose Digital Editions up to 12 steps up or down from their original version.
 Read more about our transposition tool here.

 System dividers: Adjust the colour and placement of system dividers, or remove them entirely .